danmastrow/book-review/README.md

    npx prisma generate
    ```

-6. For local development run the seed script to add some demo data.
+6. For local development run the seed script to add some demo data, or to cleanup existing data.
    ```
    yarn seed
    ```